Journal

 bhsjournal@fastmail.org

-The address for postal submissions will be provided in the members’ newsletter the brief sent to the membership.
+The address for postal submissions will be provided in the members’ newsletter the Brief sent to the membership.

 For those preferring to submit by post, please send a covering note and a stamped self-addressed envelope or one IRC if you wish for a reply.